EngineerBetter/scf-tutorial/tutorial.md

 You should see a list similar to this:

 ```
+NAME          STATUS   AGE
+cf            Active   4h42m
+default       Active   5h33m
+eirini        Active   5h20m
+kube-public   Active   5h33m
+kube-system   Active   5h33m
+minibroker    Active   5h20m
+uaa           Active   5h20m
 ```

+---

+### Where Are Our Apps?

 The `cf` namespace is where all the Cloud Foundry components run.

 The `eirini` namespace is named after a component of Cloud Foundry that interfaces with Kubernetes, and contains all of the apps we have scheduled.

 Let's take a look at the pods that make up all of the apps the class has deployed: